-To bridge the gap between basic research and real market needs, ATTRACT is calling for researchers, entrepreneurs and companies to bring forward breakthrough projects on pioneering imaging and sensor technologies.
+To bridge the gap between basic research and real market needs, ATTRACT called for researchers, entrepreneurs and companies to bring forward breakthrough projects on pioneering imaging and sensor technologies.

-The call opens on 1st August 2018 and applicants have up to three months to submit their ideas (deadline 31st October, 23:59 hrs CET).
+The call opened on 1st August 2018 and the deadline for applicants to submit their ideas was 31st October, 2018 23:59 hrs CET.

 The ATTRACT Project is funding 170 breakthrough technology concepts in the domain of detection and imaging technologies across Europe.
 The projects will be awarded €17 million in funding – €100,000 each in seed funding to carry out their idea.